LiamCahill/CahillComplimentingService/README.md

 ### Why?
 **Happiness is scarce.
 The world has become uncomfortably polarized.**\
-This complimentary service allows for uses to submit compliments to each other.
+This complimentary service allows for users to submit compliments to each other.
 The idea is that a user can login, create a compliment for another user, and then submit it.
-When the recipient signs-on to the service, they are given the option to check their inbox.
+When the recipient signs-on to the service, they are given the option to check their inbox (retrieve a compliment.)

 ### Application Requirements:
 - app should be accessible,